 \section{Conditioned Galton--Watson trees with finite variance}

-We now want to prove that the picture that we have obtained for the process in the case of uniform Cayley trees is also valid when one considers conditioned Galton--Watson trees with critical, finite variance offspring distribution.
-Fix an offspring distribution $\xi=(\xi_0,\xi_1,\dots)$ with
+We now want to prove that the picture that we have obtained for the process in the case of uniform Cayley trees is also valid when one considers conditioned Galton--Watson trees with critical, finite-variance offspring distribution.
+Fix an offspring distribution $\xi=(\xi_0,\xi_1,\ldots)$ with

-\begin{thm} Let $T^n$ be distributed as a Galton--Watson tree with offspring distribution $\xi$, conditioned to have $n$ vertices.
-Then after rescaling, the number of cuts $\kappa(T^n)$ required to isolate the root of $T^n$ is asymptotically Rayleigh distributed:
+\begin{teo} Let $T^n$ be distributed as a Galton--Watson tree with offspring distribution $\xi$, conditioned to have $n$ vertices.
+Then after rescaling, the number of cuts $\kappa (T^n)$ required to isolate the root of $T^n$ is asymptotically Rayleigh distributed,